puppetlabs/puppetlabs-apache/README.md

 Sets [PassengerRoot](https://www.phusionpassenger.com/documentation/Users%20guide%20Apache.html#PassengerAppRoot), the location of the Passenger application root if different from the DocumentRoot.

+#####`passenger_app_env`

+Sets [PassengerAppEnv](https://www.phusionpassenger.com/documentation/Users%20guide%20Apache.html#PassengerAppEnv), the environment for the Passenger application.
+If not specifies, defaults to the global setting or 'production'.

 #####`passenger_ruby`

 Sets [PassengerRuby](https://www.phusionpassenger.com/documentation/Users%20guide%20Apache.html#PassengerRuby) on this virtual host, the Ruby interpreter to use for the application.